Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 dedicated test subjects' before releasing him to Eina.

 Returning to Eina's advisory station, still heavily bandaged and somewhat disoriented, Isaiah proceeded with his Guild business.
-Since he was injured, Eina handled retrieving his quest rewards from the **Treasury** for him.
-His **Day 9 quests** (Kobold Commander Elimination #2 and Kobold Subjugation - 30 Kills) were verified by the Treasury clerk.
-The fixed quest rewards totaled **1500 Valis**.
+Since he was injured, Eina handled retrieving his quest rewards from the Treasury for him.
+His Day 9 quests (Kobold Commander Elimination #2 and Kobold Subjugation - 30 Kills) were verified by the Treasury clerk.
+The fixed quest rewards totaled 1500 Valis.

-Next, he moved to the **Material Exchange** counter.
-He turned in all his drops from the Day 9 delve, including numerous standard magic stones and monster parts, the Commander's Magic Shard and Fangs, and crucially, the **Minotaur Magic Stone and Horn/Hide fragment**.
+Next, he moved to the Material Exchange counter.
+He turned in all his drops from the Day 9 delve, including numerous standard magic stones and monster parts, the Commander's Magic Shard and Fangs, and crucially, the Minotaur Magic Stone and Horn/Hide fragment.
 The exchange employee was visibly surprised by the Minotaur loot.
-The total exchange value for his materials was a staggering **21,500 Valis**, significantly higher than previous delves due to the high value of the Minotaur drops.
-Adding the quest rewards, his total earnings from the Day 9 delve were **23,000 Valis**.
+The total exchange value for his materials was a staggering 21,500 Valis, significantly higher than previous delves due to the high value of the Minotaur drops.
+Adding the quest rewards, his total earnings from the Day 9 delve were 23,000 Valis.
-Combined with previous funds (~21,305 Valis after Day 10 breakfast cost), the Hestia Familia's total funds were now a massive **~44,305 Valis**.
+Combined with previous funds (~21,305 Valis after Day 10 breakfast cost), the Hestia Familia's total funds were now a massive ~44,305 Valis.

 After concluding all Guild business, pocketing his massive Valis haul, Isaiah (injured but exhilarated by his success and wealth) left the Guild Hall.
-He had a brief, final encounter with **Ais Wallenstein** upon leaving the Guild, bumping into her and exchanging a few words where she again noted his capabilities and probed his reasoning.
+He had a brief, final encounter with Ais Wallenstein upon leaving the Guild, bumping into her and exchanging a few words where she again noted his capabilities and probed his reasoning.
-He then made his way back to the **church annex** in the **late afternoon/early evening of Day 9**, carrying his wealth and the mysterious parchment scroll found yesterday (Day 8).
-He was greeted at the door by **Hestia**, who was beside herself with worry due to his long absence.
+He then made his way back to the church annex in the late afternoon/early evening of Day 9, carrying his wealth and the mysterious parchment scroll found yesterday (Day 8).
+He was greeted at the door by Hestia, who was beside herself with worry due to his long absence.
 Seeing he was back safe, relief flooded her, but quickly turned to concern upon noticing his injury, despite his attempt to downplay it as a mere 'tumble fighting guards'.